 - when you visit our social media pages;

-- any of our corporate or product websites;
+- when you visit any of our corporate or product websites;

 - when you use our mobile applications (“apps”);